Osteoarthritis Diagnosis and Treatment

 Treatment for osteoarthritis treated?

-Your Inova physician will most likely first recommend lifestyle changes to reduce stress on your knee joints.
+Your Inova physician will most likely first recommend lifestyle changes to reduce stress on your joints.
 Some early forms of osteoarthritis can also be effectively treated with physical therapy, over-the-counter pain medications such as acetaminophen, steroid injections, nonsteroidal anti-inflammatory drugs (NSAIDS) or topical pain relieving creams .

 If your symptoms do not respond to non-surgical solutions, you may be a candidate for surgery.